How To Read A Map

 Topographic Maps: Also called topo maps, these maps are perfect for outdoor activities like hiking and camping.
 They showcase natural features with colors and contour lines representing elevation, terrain features, and even remote locations.
 For more about how to read topographic maps, click here.

 Political Maps: Political maps highlight boundaries such as countries, states, and cities.
-They provide a broader understanding of the world's geography, making them useful for educational purposes....such as this World Map that also features flags
+They provide a broader understanding of the world's geography, making them useful for educational purposes....such as this World Map that also features flags.

-plateaus, plains, rivers, oceans, etc. Sometimes Physical Maps will also use contour lines and shaded relief to represent changes in elevation and shape and give a visual representation of terrain features.
+Physical Maps: Physical Maps show natural and physical features such as mountains, plateaus, plains, rivers, oceans, etc. Sometimes Physical Maps will also use contour lines and shaded relief to represent changes in elevation and shape and give a visual representation of terrain features.
 This United States Map is a beautiful example.

 Travel Maps: Travel maps are designed for tourists, travelers and visitors.
 They often include key tourist attractions, popular destinations, and helpful information like hotels, restaurants, and transportation options.
 Our huge selection of International Travel Maps represent this map type!